microshare/microshare.github.io/docs/2/technical/microshare-platform/quick-start.md

 ### C. Dashboards

-The Dashboard is the place where you can view your apps.
+The dashboard is the place where you can view your apps.
 Your apps represent your devices’ data according to your preferences.
 [The Dashboard Guide](/docs/2/technical/microshare-platform/dashboard-guide/) will walk you through creating apps for your devices and configuring your apps to your preferences.

 ### D. Rules